jwestrob/Metadata-Curvefit/README.md

 # Metadata-Curvefit

-## This package is intended to assist in statistical analysis of medical metadata by creating polynomial fits to numeric columns in tabular data for downstream analysis.
+## This package is intended to assist in statistical analysis of longitudinal medical metadata by creating polynomial fits to numeric columns in tabular data for downstream analysis.

 ## General usage is as follows: